MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 ## Retry-After

 If a Direct Routing datacenter is busy, the service can send a Retry-After message with a one-second interval to the SBC.
 When the SBC receives a 503 message with a Retry-After header in response to an INVITE, the SBC must terminate that connection and try the next available Microsoft datacenter.

+## Handling retries (603 response)
+If end-customer observes several missed calls for one call after declining the incoming call it means that either SBC or PSTN trunk provides' retry mechanism is misconfigured.
+SBC must be reconfigured to stop retrying on 603 response.

 ## ICE Restart: Media bypass call transferred to an endpoint that does not support media bypass